foss-for-synopsys-dwc-arc-processors/toolchain/doc/baremetal/ashling-axs.rst

 Board should be configured mostly the same way as for the OpenOCD, but it is required to change *JP1402* and *JP1403* jumpers - to debug with Opella-XD it is required to set *JP1403* and unset *JP1402*, while for OpenOCD it is otherwise.
-Refer to our [wiki guide](AXS-SDP-and-OpenOCD) and to the User Guide of the AXC00x CPU card you are using for more details.
+Refer to :ref:`OpenOCD manual <label_building-an-application-axs>` and to the User Guide of the AXC00x CPU card you are using for more details.

 .. _run-ashling-gdb-server: